 At a glance: Towards MED2019 – Regional Meetings

-In the context of the Mediterranean Dialogues, Towards MED events are a series of Regional Meetings, held under Chatham House Rule, intended to promote a targeted and in depth discussion about relevant themes concerning the Mediterranean region which will be more broadly addressed during the main conference in Rome.
-With the participation of international experts and representatives from leading think tanks and institutions, these initiatives also aim at improving MED’s international stance and image as the most prominent conference in the Mediterranean Region.
+In the context of the Mediterranean Dialogues, Towards MED – Regional Meetings are a series of preparatory events intended to promote targeted and in-depth discussions about relevant themes concerning the Mediterranean region.
+These initiatives will involve international experts from leading think tanks and institutional representatives.

 Background - North Africa: New elections, old problems?

 Since the 2011 uprisings, North Africa has endured a transformational phase characterized by socioeconomic and security challenges that continue to affect the internal and external dynamics of each state.
 While, for instance, Tunisia has managed to accommodate some of the people’s demands and promote a substantial process of democratization, Libya has instead descended into a spiral of violence and internal political fragmentation.
 2019 will likely see important political changes within several countries, as national elections are expected to take place in Algeria, Tunisia and, circumstances permitting, Libya, as well as a constitutional referendum in Egypt.
 These events fall within a crucial phase of transition which will define the future of the region—both within each country’s domestic politics, as well as their regional relations.
 Should we expect more continuity or change as a result of this process?
 Which are the possible scenarios?
 What repercussions may unfold on the international stage?